 Injuries which are judged to require medical treatment/diagnosis will be referred to the hospital and the parent contacted at the same time.
-If parents cannot be contacted a note should be posted through the letterbox or a message left on the answer phone informing the parent of the incident and asking them to contact school as soon as possible.
-The child will be taken to hospital by ambulance or car and accompanied by the Head Teacher or Deputy Head Teacher who acts in 'loco-parentis' if treatment needs to be given.
+If parents cannot be contacted a message will be left on the answer phone informing the parent of the incident and asking them to contact school as soon as possible.
+The child will be taken to hospital by ambulance or car and accompanied by the Head Teacher, Deputy Head Teacher or other senior member of staff, who acts in 'loco-parentis' if treatment needs to be given.
 An ambulance should be called to serious accidents to enable paramedic attention to be given at the earliest opportunity.